IgnacioGB1990/Battleship/README.md

 2. For every successful hit the user gets another try.

-3. Match ends when player manages to sink rivals boats.
+3. Match ends when player manages to sink all rivals boats.

 ### Legend
 1. "-" = water